Mahderp/My_web_development_jouney/Breakout - Game (theSecond)/README.md

-this is Breakout - Game that made for second time.
+this is Breakout - Game that made for second time, with the help of Kenny Yip Coding's course.